Skip to content

 hard creative turn, mixed media art, creation takes energy, focal point in abstract art

 Then I painted an artist panel in an abstract design.
-I don’t like to buy anything unnecessary to make art.
-However, I’ve found that super cheap artist panels resist warping and can be used as a layer in between cardboard pieces and the hardwood panel.
+I’ve found that super cheap artist panels resist warping and can be used as a layer in between cardboard pieces and the hardwood panel.

 Once I’ve finished the cardboard squares, I will apply them directly to this panel below.